..

 SNELL 2, MCIVER

-In Easter 1904 the Corinthians visited the Austro-Hungarian Empire for their first tour on mainland Europe.
+In Easter 1904 the Corinthians visited the Austro-Hungarian Empire for their first ever tour on mainland Europe.

 After these games the club departed for Vienna where hosts Vienna FC were beaten 7-1 in front of 5,000 spectators - the largest gathering at a football match in the country.
 After making their mark in Austria, the Corinthians moved swiftly onto Prague.
 There, SK Slavia Prague were encountered and were much stronger opposition than the previous matches, having played the game longer than those elsewhere.
 Slavia had gone the whole season unbeaten and were one of the finest teams on the Continent.
 The match, played in front of 4,000 spectators finished 7-4 to Corinthians despite Slavia taking the lead on more than one occasion.
 The second match against a Prague Select XI finished 4-1 in favour of the Amateurs.
 The final game of the tour was against VfB Leipzig, German champions in 1903, and despite only having twelve fit players, a further 4-1 victory resulted.